great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_bigquery_datasource.rst

 -----

-1. First, run this CLI command:
+1. Run the following CLI command to begin the interactive Datasource creation process:

 .. code-block:: bash